hasura/ndc-spec/specification/src/specification/schema/scalar-types.md

 Aggregation functions extend the query AST with the ability to express new aggregates within the `aggregates` portion of a query.

+They also allow sorting the query results via the `order_by` query field.

 _Note_: data connectors are required to implement the _count_ and _count-distinct_ aggregations for columns of all scalar types, and those operator is distinguished in the query AST.
 There is no need to define these aggregates as aggregation functions.

 For example, a data connector might augment a `Float` scalar type with a `SUM` function which aggregates a sum of a collection of floating-point numbers.